 Stay in a Tibetan Buddhist monastery in Pharping, one of the most sacred pilgrimage valleys in Nepal.
 Gorakshanath and Padmasambhava attained enlightenment here.
 The monastery is perfectly situated in a peaceful valley where we can visit sacred temples and caves, as well as experience rural Nepali life.
 Wake up each day from a dream and slip on to your mediation mat, while the sun rises over the mountains and monks chant puja.
 Learn how to use a mala, chant mantras, spin prayer wheels, walk the kora and have puja.
 This is the perfect place to practice yoga.
 Nepal is an ancient land of living tantra.
 We’ll spend four days on the road to visit sacred sites of Boudhanath, Pashupati and Patan.

-An immersion style teacher training course allows you to study away from the distractions and responsibilities of regular life, so you can dedicate yourself full time to the yoga practice.
-The monastery is exquisitely designed in traditional style and is surrounded by old forests and rice paddies.
-The hotel where we stay is part of the monastery and helps to finance the monks education.
+July is a great month to study yoga.
+In Asia, ‘monsoon’ is a time of introspection where people retreat indoors.
+July brings dramatic thunderstorms, but the sun still shines and it’s one of the best months to view the Himalayas.
+An immersion style TTC allows you to study away from the distractions and responsibilities of regular life, so you can dedicate yourself to yoga.
+The monastery is designed in the shape of a mandala and is surrounded by old forests and rice paddies.
+Neydo hotel where we stay helps to finance the monks education.
 The guest rooms are comfortable with ensuite bathrooms and solar hot water.
-The staff are friendly and the food is excellent.
+The staff are friendly and the food is delicious.
 It’s the ideal environment where all your needs are taken care of, so you can focus on your inner journey, really live the practice, and feel what it’s like to be a real yogi.

 “I learned so much during this TTC!
 The course design was extremely clever and logical.
 The content was deep and complete.
 I’m so happy to know how to teach asana to almost everybody, thanks to asana variations, props and restorative.
 The real contact with deities and local devotion gave extra flavour and depth to the philosophy teaching.
 I couldn’t have dreamt for a more appropriate venue, which was comfortable and part of the monastery, which reminded us every second that yoga is spiritual.
 The way this TTC is promoted on the website is a perfect mirror of reality.
 The expectations of the teachers were high and their dedication to make us reach this level was incredible.
 As a result, I feel now super confident and ready to teach.
 I will definitely recommend this TTC to all those who want to be quality teachers able to share a deep and authentic yoga.” – Veronique Hanoteau